github/docs/content/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise.md

 ---
 title: Connecting an Azure subscription to your enterprise
-intro: 'You can use your Microsoft Enterprise Agreement to enable and pay for {% data variables.product.prodname_actions %}, {% data variables.product.prodname_registry %}, and {% data variables.product.prodname_codespaces %} usage.'
+intro: 'You can use your Microsoft Enterprise Agreement to enable and pay for {% data variables.product.prodname_actions %}, {% data variables.product.prodname_registry %}, and {% data variables.product.prodname_github_codespaces %} usage.'
 redirect_from:
   - /github/setting-up-and-managing-your-enterprise/managing-your-enterprise-account/connecting-an-azure-subscription-to-your-enterprise
   - /github/setting-up-and-managing-billing-and-payments-on-github/connecting-an-azure-subscription-to-your-enterprise